Indigenous Peoples and Human Rights

 February 11, 2025

-Radioactive Uranium Trucks will Travel Through Navajo Nation Today
+Alert: Radioactive Uranium Trucks on the Navajo Nation Today

 By Brenda Norrell, Censored News, Feb.
 12, 2025

-In a region still strewn with radioactive waste from the Cold War, and gas and oil wells choking the people, now uranium waste will pass by Dine' homes with only a tarp covering tons of radioactive waste.
-The trucks will dump their loads in the White Mesa Ute community at the mill in southeastern Utah.
+In a region still strewn with radioactive waste from the Cold War, and gas and oil wells choking the people -- now uranium waste is being transported by Dine' homes with only a tarp covering tons of radioactive waste.
+The trucks are dumping their loads in the White Mesa Ute community at the mill in southeastern Utah.

-Navajo Utah Commission members voiced their opposition to the uranium transport during a meeting with Navajo Nation EPA Executive Director Stephen Etsitty on Tuesday.
-This comes after Energy Transfer announced an agreement with the tribe publically.
+Navajo Utah Commission members voiced their opposition to the uranium transport during a meeting with Navajo Nation EPA Executive Director Stephen Etsitty in Window Rock on Tuesday.
+This comes after Energy Fuels made a public announcement of the agreement with the tribe.

-The Navajo Utah Commission meeting revealed that Energy Fuels gave the Navajo Nation government $1.2 million during the negotiations for the company to transport radioactive waste through the Navajo Nation.
+The Navajo Utah Commission meeting revealed that Energy Fuels agreed to pay the Navajo Nation government $1.2 million during the negotiations.

 Responding at midnight, the Dine' grassroots group Bidí Roots said they will be at the Frontline US 160 in solidarity with community members today, Wednesday, that's anywhere from 89 Junction heading into Tuba City on US 160 and Main Street.